What are hypoplastic left heart syndrome treatment options?

 The second option for kids with hypoplastic left syndrome is a heart transplant.
 At Children's Colorado, we have been transplanting hearts for more than 20 years.

 Rather than doing surgery to repair the existing heart, a heart transplant will replace the defective heart with a new one from a donor.
 Transplant patients will require lifelong medication and will be followed by a transplant cardiologist to monitor possible rejection of the new organ.

-Children with hypoplastic left heart syndrome will need regular follow-up appointments with a pediatric cardiologist to monitor his or her heart health.
+Children with hypoplastic left heart syndrome will need regular follow-up appointments with a pediatric cardiologist to monitor their health.
 Most children will need to take medication after surgery.